littlestar642/ehrBlockchain/README.md

 ## Vision of the Product

 To create a consortium of worldwide healthcare institutions to record and manipulate the EHRs using our dapp.
 Later with evolution of blockchain technologies, we can also create a network of networks to easily manage the data for any patient-doctor consultation.
+To create an ease of access of the medical records for the patients and doctors as well.
+This product clearly focuses over to handle the medical activities in a more efficient and time saving manner.

 ## Reason for building the Product